These 21 tips for business email writing are the essence of the training presented in the Business Writing Center email course materials.

 - Let the reader in on as much background as necessary, but not too much.

-- Include only information relevant to your objectives and the subject.
+- Include only information in you email writing that is relevant to your objectives and the subject.

-8. Organize your business emails before you begin to write.
+Organize your email writing before you begin to write.

 - Always think through your business emails before writing, while you can still focus on the big picture.

-- Write notes you will follow in the email.
-Writing a whole business email and then trying to organize it is like trying to repackage an item you want to return that just don’t seem to fit in the box.
+- Write notes you will follow in the email writing.
+Writing a whole business email and then trying to organize it is like trying to repackage an item you want to return that just doesn’t want to fit in the box.

-- Organize your business email notes.
+- Organize your email writing notes.
 Decide the order in which you must give the reader information so the reader understands.

 - Put the notes in levels.
 Level 1 topics are the main ideas.
 Level 2 topics support the main ideas.
 Number the notes.

-- State critical points after you explain the reason the reader is receiving this now.
+- State critical points after you explain the reason the reader is receiving this email writing now.

-- State actions you will perform or the reader must perform in the beginning of the business email.
+- State actions you will perform or the reader must perform at the beginning of the business email.

 - For actions, state what, who, when, where, and how the action must be performed.
 Avoid vagaries such as ASAP.